 -Mann’s Mephistophelean-type demon speaking to the composer,

 as he is descending into syphilitic madness

-This concert features music referenced in Mann’s subsequent novel, Doctor Faustus: The Life of the German Composer Adrian Leverkühn, Told by a Friend, performed in new arrangements for our chamber orchestra.
+This concert features music referenced in Mann’s novel, Doctor Faustus: The Life of the German Composer Adrian Leverkühn, Told by a Friend, performed in new arrangements for the Orchestra of the Age of Enlightenment.

 It’s an extraordinary tour of key moments of German Romantic music including Mahler’s Kindertotenlieder and Schoenberg’s revolutionary Chamber Symphony No.1.